 However, you can do a supported squat position on the bed by adjusting the bed height and using two support people.
 This will enable you to use gravity even though you won't have complete mobility.
 Here is how to do it.

-8 Steps to Use a Supported Squat Position With an Epidural
+8 Steps To Use A Supported Squat Position With An Epidural

 This will make it easier for the support people.